bzigterman/bzigterman.github.io/projects/weather.md

 - 96% humidity
 - 9 mph wind
 - 100% cloud cover
-- 22 AQI 🟩
+- 21 AQI 🟩
-- 0.76 inches of rain in the past 24 hours
+- 0.74 inches of rain in the past 24 hours
-- 0.22 inches of rain expected in the next 72 hours
+- 0.49 inches of rain and 0.11 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>